CarCareTruth Score

 Good fit for owners of dark or medium leather who want a pro-tier conditioner with documented professional use and a strong detailer reputation.
 Skip it if you prefer a faint or fragrance-free product · the "Intense Leather Scent" is real and lingers for the first hour after application.
 Test a hidden area first on very light cream or white leather; the formula is tan and could temporarily appear darker before full absorption.

 The safety data sheet records WARNING with the serious eye irritation classification (GHS07 pictogram).
 Splash protection is warranted per the SDS during pouring and pad-loading; once worked into leather, the eye-contact pathway closes.
-No skin irritation or skin-sensitizer classifications apply at the mixture level per SDS §2, and no inhalation classifications are present for this non-aerosolized conditioner.
+No skin irritation or skin-sensitizer classifications apply at the mixture level per SDS §2, and the SDS states no respiratory protection is needed for routine handling of this non-aerosolized conditioner.
+Light gloves for repeated, hands-in-the-product application and a cracked window for ventilation are reasonable, situational precautions rather than required ones; see the safety panel below.
 The environment score is held at 6 by the emulsifier, which carries an ingredient-level aquatic toxicity flag and applies a deduction under the leave-on pathway.

 No. The SDS §3 ingredient list is mineral oil, oleic acid, isotridecyl alcohol ethoxylate, polyacrylic acid amine salt, and water · no lanolin, no wool wax, no Amerchol derivatives.
 The skin-sensitizer classification that applies to lanolin-based conditioners does not apply here.
 Anyone with a known lanolin or wool-wax sensitivity can use this product without the sensitization concern that lanolin-based conditioners raise.